oban-bg/oban/guides/learning/unique_jobs.md

     historic jobs.
 This allows a job with multiple key/value pairs in its arguments to be compared using only a subset of them.

   * `:states` — The job states that are checked for duplicates.
+You can use a named group or a list of individual states.
+The available named groups are:

+    * `:all` - All states
+    * `:incomplete` - Jobs that haven't completed processing
+    * `:scheduled` - Only `scheduled` jobs (useful for "debouncing")
+    * `:successful` - Jobs that aren't `cancelled` or `discarded` (the default)

-The available states are described in `t:Oban.Job.unique_state/0`.
-By default, Oban checks all states except for `:discarded` and `:cancelled`, which prevents duplicates even if the previous job has been completed.
+    By default, `:successful` is used, which prevents duplicates even if the previous job has been completed.

   * `:timestamp` — Which job timestamp to check the period against.
 The available timestamps are `:inserted_at` or `:scheduled_at`.
 Defaults to `:inserted_at` for legacy reasons.